UtrechtUniversity/ricgraph/docs/ricgraph_as_server.md

 Using a service unit file to run
 [Ricgraph Explorer](ricgraph_explorer.md)
 is very useful if you would like to set up a virtual machine that you want to use as a demo server.
-After the steps in this section, both Neo4j Community Edition and Ricgraph Explorer are run automatically at the start of the virtual machine, so you can immediately start giving the demo.
+After the steps in this section, Ricgraph Explorer is run automatically at the start of the virtual machine, so you can immediately start giving the demo.

-For comparison, if you had installed Neo4j and Ricgraph for a single user, as described in
+For comparison, if you had installed the graph database backend and Ricgraph for a single user, as described in
-[the documentation describing the installation and configuration of Ricgraph for a single user](ricgraph_install_configure.md), after the start of the virtual machine, you would need to start Neo4j, the virtual environment, and *ricgraph_explorer.py* by hand.
+[the documentation describing the installation and configuration of Ricgraph for a single user](ricgraph_install_configure.md), after the start of the virtual machine, you would need to start the graph database backend, the virtual environment, and *ricgraph_explorer.py* by hand.

 Using a service unit file will *not* expose Ricgraph Explorer and Ricgraph data to